Masterclass Technician / Voice Teacher

 General Executive Director & Founder

-The Mexican tenor Juan Del Bosco has sung, the title role in Haydn’s Orlando Paladino, Riunuccio (Gianni Schicchi), King Artabano (La Doriclea), The Duke (Rigoletto), Roméo (Roméo et Juliette), Faust (Faust), Tamino (Die Zauberflöte), Canio (I Pagliacci), and Eisenstein (Die Fledermaus).
+The Mexican tenor Juan Del Bosco has sung, the title role in Haydn’s Orlando Paladino, Riunuccio (Gianni Schicchi), King Artbano (La Dorichlea), The Duke (Rigoletto), Roméo (Roméo et Julieta), Faust (Faust), Tamino (Die Zauberflöte), Canio (I Pagliacci), and Eisenstein (Die Fledermaus).

-Juan Del Bosco is the Founder and President of International Summer Opera Festival of Morelia, which in its first year became the 3rd largest Festival in Mexico.
-Mr. Del Bosco is also the Founder of Passion for the Opera, which will aims to support operatic vocal careers.
+Juan Del Bosco is the Founder and President of International Sumner Opera Festival of Morelia, which its first year become the 3rd largest Festival in Mexico.
+Mr. Del Bosco is also the Founder of Passion for the Opera, which will aims to support operatic bocal careers.

 New York-based soprano, Julia Lamon, a “consummate artist…with vocal excellence and dramatic efficiency” (El Nuevo Herald, Miami), recently made a role debut as the title character in The Ballad of Baby Doe in Atlanta, Georgia.
 This year she garnered international demand through repeat concert engagements with the State Orchestra of Michoacán and the International Summer Opera Festival of Morelia.
 Lamon recently returned to the Fargo-Moorhead Opera, in the role of Adele (Die Fledermaus).
 Active in the local NYC music-scene, Lamon premiered Modern Muse by Kevin Wilt at Opera America and frequently performs at Lauren Flanigan’s Music and Mentoring House.